tytydraco/yessleep/out/I_accidentally_took_the_wrong_bag_at_the_airportIts_full_of_teeth.md

 I wish I had double-checked the contents at the airport, but I was so exhausted by my flight that I just wanted to get home.

-And now all my clothes, toiletries and Hawaiian souvenirs are gone, replaced by a bag that belongs to either the tooth fairy or some psychopathic dentist.
+And now all my clothes, toiletries and Hawaiian souvenirs are gone, replaced by a bag that belongs to either the tooth fairy or some psychotic dentist.

 *Seriously, how the hell did this get through security?*